 We can be known as the generation that asks “How are you doing?” and actually means it.
 Rather than some alternative form of hello, this question becomes an opening door for healing.

 Maybe your life is chalked full of fulfilling relationships.
 Praise God.
 Maybe you’re involved in a life-giving community of Christ-followers.
-Maybe you’re family is a strong support system for you, a nonjudgmental outlet for your deepest struggles.
+Maybe your family is a strong support system for you, a nonjudgmental outlet for your deepest struggles.
 Yes and amen.

 If this is you, count your blessings.
 But also know you’re in the minority.
 I want to challenge you to pay closer attention.
 Notice your surroundings and specifically the people who fill them.
 Many of them are navigating difficult times.
 And they’re doing it alone.
 This shouldn’t be so.